Can one person really make a difference?

 5. Support the VHEC

-- Become a VHEC Member.
+- Become a member.
 Becoming a member of the VHEC (or renewing your membership) supports Holocaust-based anti-racism education that makes a difference in your community.

-- Donate to the VHEC.
+- Donate.
 Whether it’s a one-time donation, a monthly contribution or a legacy endowment gift, supporting the work of the VHEC helps empower young people in your community to become engaged citizens.